mozilla/releasewarrior/releases/devedition-devedition-57.0b1.md

 ### Issues
 - jlorenzo: [Bug 1400141](https://bugzil.la/1400141)- About a dozen balrog submission errors, reran failing tasks
 - jlorenzo: Manually cancelled bouncer aliases and mark as shipped.
 Then, bedrock won't show this version to users www.mozilla.org
+- jlorenzo: [Bug 1400285](https://bugzil.la/1400285) - 57.0b1: All windows update verification tests are failing: diff: target/bin: No such file or directory